IanZeta64/Compass-Uol-Challenge-3/README.md

 # Challenge 3: PostHistoryApi

 The main goal of this project is to apply asynchronous programming to enhance the application's performance.
-The application is designed to save each state of a Post object.
-Each Post object contains a list of Comment objects.
-Each state is then saved as a History object.
-The History objects are stored as a List of History associated with the Post object.
-Transitions between states are restricted, and implementing asynchronous logic for these transitions presents an interesting challenge.
-The project also utilizes the State design pattern to control state transitions, ensuring they only move to allowed states.
+The application is designed to save each state of a Post object and each post object contains a list of Comment objects and list ob History objects, generated in each state.
+The transitions between states are restricted, and implementing asynchronous logic for these transitions presents an interesting challenge.
+The project also utilizes the desing patterns STATE to control state transitions, ensuring they only move to allowed states.
 Moreover, the application leverages messaging with ActiveMQ to improve performance.
 Spring Security with CORS, CSRF, and JWT is also integrated, providing user registration, authentication, and authorization.

 ## Application Requirements:
 - IntelliJ or Eclipse installed